f-klubben/stregsystemet-cli/readme.md

   -c [COUNT], --count [COUNT]
-                        Specifies the amount of items you wish to buy -b, --balance         Output only stregdollar balance
+                        Specifies the amount of items you wish to buy -b, --balance         Output only stregdollar balance -l, --history         Shows your recent purchases
+  -p MONEY, --mobilepay MONEY

-  -l, --history         Shows your recent purchases -a, --update          Update the script and then exits
+                        Provides a QR code to insert money into your account -a, --update          Update the script and then exists -o, --shorthands      Shows shorthands
+  -s, --setup           Creates a .sts at /home/<user> storing your account username
 ```

 If either the user or item arguments or no arguments at all are specified the CLI will enter interactive mode.